A Stubborn Fury: How Writing Works in Elitist Britain

 In Masked Media, a follow-up to A Stubborn Fury which is also due to be published in the MEDIA : ART: WRITE : NOW series, Hall proceeds to show how our ways of writing and working can be reinvented to produce a more socially just future after the years of austerity and the coronavirus pandemic.

-Gary Hall is a critical theorist and media philosopher working in the areas of digital culture, politics and technology.
-He is Professor of Media in the Faculty of Arts and Humanities at Coventry University, UK, where he directs the Centre for Postdigital Cultures.
-He is the author of a number of books, including Pirate Philosophy (MIT Press, 2016) and The Uberfication of the University (University of Minnesota Press, 2016).
+Gary Hall is an experimental critical theorist working at the intersection of digital culture, politics and technology.
+He is Professor of Media at Coventry University, UK, where he is founding director of the Centre for Postdigital Cultures.
+He is the author of a number of books, including A Stubborn Fury (Open Humanities Press, 2021), Pirate Philosophy (MIT Press, 2016) and The Uberfication of the University (University of Minnesota Press, 2016).